new92/InstaTools/README.md

 sudo pip install -r requirements.txt python3 cookies.py
 cd <THE FOLDER IN WHICH IS LOCATED THE SCRIPT YOU WANT TO USE.
 Example: cd Mutuals>
 python3 <THE NAME OF THE SCRIPT.
-Example: python3 Mutuals.py>.py
+Example: python3 mutuals.py>.py <additional parameters>
 ```

 ### Windows 🪟